 Strategies for avoiding hypoglycemia when you have hypoglycemia unawareness or don’t experience the warning symptoms include:

 Try to more accurately count carbohydrates

 Test your blood glucose and adjust your insulin dose more frequently

 Consider blood glucose awareness training education programs to help you learn to identify new symptoms and improve recognition

 Consider a personal continuous glucose monitor (CGM) that sounds an alarm when your glucose gets too low

 Consider a service dog that can recognize low blood glucose

 Glucagon for Emergencies

 Glucagon is the treatment of choice if someone with diabetes is unconscious or unable to swallow.
-The length of time a person is unconscious, is more of a concern than how low the blood glucose number is.

 Ask your health care provider for a prescription for Glucagon or GlucaGen and for instructions on how to use it.
 Instruct your family members or friends on how to use this in an emergency and on how to access the emergency response team.